qzdl/pg-deploy/README.md

 statement that removes the excess table.

-To test the generated code simply apply the generated code to the original database schema and call the comparison function of the pg-deploy extension.
+To test the generated code simply apply the generated code to the original database schema and call the comparison function of the pgdeploy extension.
 The result should be a text without any sql commands: after applying the changes to the source state it should be transformed into the target state, so there should be no difference.